mozzieongit/VoiceMeeter-Unified-Remote-Controller/README.md

 4. Copy "VoiceMeeter RM" folder into the Unified Remote Bundled Remotes folder (probably: C:\ProgramData\Unified Remote\Remotes\Bundled)
 		And edit the file "remote.lua" to point to your copied path: (in line 5:) local path = "C:\\Users\\mozzi\\Desktop\\Programme\\UnifiedRemote_VoiceMeeter_EXE\\voicemeeter_unified_remote.dat"

+5. Start "UnifiedRemote_VoiceMeeter_EXE" (can be minimized)

+6. Open UnifiedRemote App and start using the remote.

 ----------
 LINKS: